Show / Hide Table of Contents

 }

-in the folder so that the interop files can see it.
+Lastly, make sure that you place TinyCLR.h in the folder so that the interop files can see it.
 You need to use the file that corresponds to the release of the firmware you are running.

 To execute the makefile, you'll need to have make installed.
 You can get it from a toolkit like MinGW or, if you're on Windows 10, the Windows Subsystem for Linux.
-Once you have make installed, just navigate to the folder with the makefile and interop files in a shell and execute make build
+Once you have make installed, just navigate to the folder with the makefile and interop files in a shell and execute make build.

 Tip

-If you use the Windows Subsystem for Linux, you'll need to change del
+If you use the Windows Subsystem for Linux, you'll need to change del in the makefile to rm.

 You can also build interops in Visual Studio.
 This is a 3-part step-by-step tutorial.

-(if you're using the default names) got placed.
+Once you have a compiled image, look in the map file to find out where the interop definition variable Interop_InteropTest (if you're using the default names) got placed.
 You'll need to pass this address to the managed function that registers the interop.
-In managed code, add the compiled binary image as a resource and use the Marshal
+In managed code, add the compiled binary image as a resource and use the Marshal class to copy it into the correct location in memory.
+Then call System.Runtime.InteropServices.Interop.Add and pass it the address of the Interop_InteropTest object from the map file.
+You need to do this every time your program runs and before you call any of the native methods in your interop class.

 var interop = Resources.GetBytes(Resources.BinaryResources.InteropTest);